 The applications for the construction and operating licences are submitted to the Government.
 The application for a construction licence is more detailed than the application for the DIP and includes safety analysis reports and security plans.
-On behalf of the Government, the MEAE then asks for several statements.
-The most important is STUK’s statement on the safety of the facility.
-The documents to be included in the construction licence application to be submitted to STUK for approval in this phase are defined in Nuclear Energy Decree §35.
+On behalf of the Government, MEAE then asks for several statements.
+The most important is STUK's statement on the safety of the facility.
+The documents to be included in the construction licence application to be submitted to STUK for approval in this phase are defined in Nuclear Energy Decree '.5.
 After receiving all statements for the construction licence application, the Government issues its decision.

-During the operation, an NPP is subjected to three types of regulatory inspections: periodic inspections, inspections that the operating organization must pass in order to continue operation, and continuous re-evaluation of the safety level of the operating plant.
+During its operation, an NPP is subjected to three types of regulatory inspections: periodic inspections, inspections that the operating organization must pass in order to continue operation, and continuous re-evaluation of the safety level of the operating plant.
 Operating licences are granted for a limited period.
 When renewing a licence, an overall evaluation of the safety of the plant is carried out by STUK.